vercel/next.js/.github/actions/issue-validator/repro-link/invalid-link.md

 ### My repository is private and cannot make it public

-If you cannot make your repository public, you can create a new repository with the reproduction code.
-The most common use case we hear for not being able to comply with a public repository is that the repository contains sensitive information/company code.
-In most cases, this would not be a sufficient **minimal reproduction** anyway, as this codebase might contain a lot of unrelated parts that would make our investigation take longer.
-Strive for debugging your own code and remove anything unrelated to the issue.
+In most cases, a private repo will not be a sufficient **minimal reproduction**, as this codebase might contain a lot of unrelated parts that would make our investigation take longer.
+Please do **not** make it public.
+Instead, create a new repository using the templates above, adding the relevant code to reproduce the issue.
 Common things to look out for:

 - Remove any code that is not related to the issue. (pages, API routes, components, etc.)
 - Remove any dependencies that are not related to the issue.